ChiliLabs/ChiliPhotoPicker/README.md

 ### Callback

-Picked photos URIs are returned via callbacks `onImagesPicked` function, so you just need to implement `ImagePickerFragment.Callback` interface in your activity or fragment
+Picked photos URIs are returned via callbacks `onImagesPicked` function, so you just need to implement `PhotoPickerFragment.Callback` interface in your activity or fragment

 ### Themes